-In the middle of the craziness, while reaching the launch, your designers come to you and say that they are going to be late with red lines for a specific feature.
+In the middle of the craziness, your designers come to you and say that they are going to be late with red lines for a specific feature.
 As they come up, you notice that they seem quite firm about the changes that are needed and why the timeline is delayed from prior commitments.

 The key here is to remember that the designer does not actually want to hand in anything later than initially promised.
 One possible reason why this is happening is that the designer discovered a key issue with the user flow during user research and felt it should be part of the initial release.

-This is where the Product Manager can help drive to a common outcome with the Designer on board.
-It’s time to ask whether this is the only way to get to the intended fix that the new design solves for.
+This is where the product manager can help drive to a common outcome with the designer on board.
+It’s time to ask whether this design is the only way to get to the intended fix.
 Is there some balance that can be struck where the MVP goes out without the full set of changes, but they are locked for the next iteration?

 The intersection of product and data is where outcome-based projects become successful products.

 Fast-forward a couple of months after the launch.
-You conducted some A/B test analysis before launching the product to 100% of the population, but maybe your product didn’t fare as well in the market as you initially thought.
+You conducted some A/B test analysis before launching the product to 100% of the population.
+However, your product didn’t fare as well in the market as you initially thought.
 A data analyst performs historical analysis and finds that the feature actually negatively impacted a core app metric and the metric was not tracked while A/B testing the feature.